LeHuman/CS450/HW2/PA2.md

 \mbox{}

-Because the base program `test.c` is started by the shell `sh.c` it starts with 2 traps are already counted.
+Because the base program `test.c` is started by the shell `sh.c` it starts with 2 traps already counted.
 One is `sbrk` from the `malloc` at `sh.c:200` and the other is the `exec` at `sh.c:78`.
 And because `countTraps` is also a system call, that too gets counted for a total of +3 for the system call count.